 In 2022 only 6 agencies increased their market share, including modefinance, which now holds 0.42% and rose to the 10th position.

 In 2022 modefinance recorded +36.6% growth in the issuance of public and private corporate ratings and confirmed itself as the first Italian player in the issuance of ratings related to bond and minibond issuance.

 In addition to the rating activity on corporations, in 2022 modefinance expanded its activities to the issuance of ratings on financial instruments with 16 private ratings.
-An increase in issuance is planned for 2023, along with the submission to ESMA of the methodology for the issuance of public ratings on financial instruments.
+An increase in issuance is planned for 2023.

 The future is sustainability: ESG ratings